Nutrition

 Plant-Forward Eating

-Not necessarily vegetarian — just more plants, fewer processed meats.
-Even one or two plant-based meals a week can lower LDL cholesterol and improve circulation.
+Doesn’t require you to be vegetarian.
+It simply means eating more plants and fewer processed meats.
+Adding one or two plant-based meals a week can lower LDL cholesterol, support circulation, and reduce inflammation.

 Managing Specific Nutrients